massimopizzol/aligned-datapackage/README.md

 4. If needed, based on the tabular structure of the data modify manually the ```schema.json``` file or create one automatically as shown in [create-schema.py](https://github.com/massimopizzol/aligned-datapackage/blob/main/code-and-examples/create-schema.py)

-5. Modify manually the datapackage.json file or create one automatically as shown in [ccreate-datapackage-with-metadata.py](https://github.com/massimopizzol/aligned-datapackage/blob/main/code-and-examples/create-datapackage-with-metadata.py)
+5. Modify manually the datapackage.json file or create one automatically as shown in [create-datapackage-with-metadata.py](https://github.com/massimopizzol/aligned-datapackage/blob/main/code-and-examples/create-datapackage-with-metadata.py) and add minimal metadata such as name, description, licenses, contributors...

 6. Optionally (but recommended!) create a resource descriptor for each data file using the GLAD metadata fields.
 See [create-resource-with-glad-metadata.py](https://github.com/massimopizzol/aligned-datapackage/blob/main/code-and-examples/create-resource-with-glad-metadata.py)